sergioCap/SE2project/UseCases_details.md

 #### Actors
 User, System

 #### Entry Conditions
-User will understand that the charging of machine is going to finish and it is neccassey to charge the machine, So the user should find a power Station.
+User has logged in.

 #### Flow of events
-* The user search for Power Station throw GPS.
+* The user clicks the button to see power stations.
-* the system will show all the power station with some information about the position of Power Station.
+* The system shows on the map all the power stations.
+* The user clicks on the pin of one of the areas.
+* The system shows a list of the power plugs and their availability.

 #### Exit conditions